The Hafod Estate

 Today the Hafod estate occupies some 200 hectares of the Ystwyth valley

 and surrounding hills.
-Most is owned by the Forestry Commission who, in
+Most is owned by Natural Resources Wales who, in

 partnership with the Hafod Trust, is managing a conservation and restoration